 I got to play basketball for the Pinetta Indians.

 Years later, the World Trade Center came down, and while I waited for news, I remembered what my mom said, and tried to believe it again.
-The Age of Terrorism was set in motion.
+Bin Laden didn't kill us all, but The Age of Terrorism was set in motion.

 And more years have come and gone, and there have been wars and rumors of wars, and here we are.